webdevkaleem/webdevkaleem/README.md

 <br/>

 ## 🚀 Current Projects
-### <a href="https://github.com/webdevkaleem/ecommerce_store_builder">E-commerce Store Builder</a>
+### <a href="https://github.com/webdevkaleem/uploadthing-ui">Uploadthing UI</a>
-Currently developing an open-source e-commerce website builder similar to Shopify.
-This project features:
-- An admin CMS for managing the storefront.
-- Fully customizable storefronts through the admin panel, allowing users to tailor their online shops.

-> Note: This project is still in its early stages and is not yet complete.
+Custom UI components for Uploadthing built on top of the [Shadcn Registry](https://ui.shadcn.com/docs/registry).
+This project is for [Next JS](https://nextjs.org/)/[React](https://react.dev/) only.
+It's an opinionated way of handling uploadthing's client side state.

 <br/>